Methodology

 Letters and leaflet

-An ‘opt-out’ letter introducing the survey was mailed prior to the start of fieldwork, in April 2022, addressed to (for the CBR sample) the named benefit recipient of the child sampled from the CBR, and (for the FRS sample) the adult who had taken part in the FRS survey and had consented to be recontacted for further research.
+An ‘opt-out’ letter introducing the survey was mailed in April 2024, prior to the start of fieldwork.
+This was addressed to (for the CBR sample) the named benefit recipient of the child sampled from the CBR, and (for the FRS sample) the adult who had taken part in the FRS survey and had consented to be recontacted for further research.
+It described the survey and the remote interviewing modes available, including how each mode would work in practice.

 Interviewers sent a separate ‘advance letter’ to each household in their assignment shortly before making their calls.
 This letter let parents know they should shortly expect a visit from an interviewer.
 Enclosed with the advance letter was a ‘survey leaflet’, which provided further details about the study.